llindoy/pyttn/README.md

 This will build all .cpp files in the ${pyTTN_ROOT_DIR}/src folder.
 Typical installation times are $\lesssim$ 2 minutes.

-## Running the Software
-Example python scripts for running the software are provided in ${PyTTN_ROOT_DIR}/examples

 # Tutorials

-The pyTTn repository contains several
+The pyTTN repository contains several